DrAShabut/AndroidDev/session-8.md

 ## Run tests
 You can run your tests in Android Studio.

-## In Android Studio (you may not need this if everythinh is running as expected)
+## In Android Studio

+Note: You may not need this if everything is running as expected.

 To create a test configuration in Android Studio, complete the following steps:
 1. Open Run > Edit Configurations.